2025 McLaren Trophy Europe

 The 2025 McLaren Trophy Europe was a motor racing championship for McLaren Artura Trophy cars and the 3rd running of the McLaren Trophy Europe.
 It was organised and promoted by the SRO Motorsports Group.
-The championship was contested over ten rounds held around Europe.
+The championship was contested over five rounds, each with two races, held at various European circuits.
 It began in May and ended in October.

 Entries

 All teams compete with tyres supplied by Pirelli as SRO Motorsports Group official tyre supplier.
 Additionally, Am drivers featuring in either the Pro-Am or Am classes are eligible for Papaya Cup points.